dioneapp/getdione.app/apps/docs/src/pages/developer-guide/creating-a-dione-script.md

 Create a folder named `melotts` and place the `dione.json` file inside it.

+---

+## Submitting Your Script

+*We're currently building a better submit system.
+This will provide a more streamlined experience for script creators.
+Stay tuned for updates on our new submission system!*

-To add your application to Dione, submit a pull request to the [Official Dione Scripts](https://github.com/dioneapp/official-scripts) repository.
+For now, to add your application to Dione, submit a pull request to the [Official Dione Scripts](https://github.com/dioneapp/official-scripts) repository.